Table of Contents:

 Motorcycle Health Check:

-Once I have my dates set and I’m at the point of booking accommodation, I always call my mechanic and schedule my bike to go in two-weeks before departure.
+Once I have my dates set and am at the point of booking accommodation, I always call my mechanic to schedule a check over two weeks before departure.

 I don’t expect there is anything wrong with my bike, but the simple fact of having my trusted mechanic give my bike a basic health check helps to put my mind at ease on the road.